jielimanyili/sublime_string2_lower_hyphen/README.md

 # Sublime String2LowerHyphen

-A Sublime Text 2 [[http://sublimetext.com/2|Sublime Text 2]] plugin to convert multiple selected strings to lowercase and replaces spaces with hyphens.
+A [Sublime Text 2](http://sublimetext.com/2|Sublime Text 2) plugin to convert multiple selected strings to lowercase and replaces spaces with hyphens.

 ## Features
 - Works with multiple selections